a-n-t-h-o-n-y/TermOx/docs/reference.md

 <details>
 <summary><strong>Details</strong></summary>

-It does this by accessing the `lifetime` shared pointer within the Widget class and storing a weak pointer to it.
+It does this by accessing the `lifetime` shared pointer within the Widget object and storing a weak pointer to it.
 The Widget class also updates the shared pointer on move operations.
 It keeps track of the concrete type of the Widget, so it is able to return a reference type that is actually useful.